holium/tome-db/DESIGN.md

 Invites are stored as separate whitelists / blacklists, and used in addition to the specified permission level.
 To use only a list of invited peers, set the relevant permission level to `our`.

+### Tome-level permissioning:

+In the actual settings for a Realm space I'd like to eventually be able to set Tome's permissions like so:

+`permissions: { visible: 'space', new: 'our' }`

+Visible: who is allowed to know the Tome exists for a space, whether it has stores / logs / feeds, and what the names of them are.
+Visible does not mean they can actually read the values associated, however.

+New: Who is allowed to create new apps and buckets in our space.
+In the default case, `our`, the space owner must download an app for it to be available to others.
+With a list of invites, any invited users could use an app in the space, and they would be allowed to initialize the necessary buckets for it to work.

+New gives any of the listed ships ability to download apps that store arbitrary data on the host ship, so it should be admins only.
+This could tie into admins for a space.